A Letter from the President

 - Present workshops on topics such as resume writing, internship search, interview skills, etc.

-- Provide support for alumni-connected programming, such as panels and signature events
+- Provide support for alum-connected programming, such as panels and signature events

 Key Communications Responsibilities:

 - Compile and design the CDO’s weekly email newsletter

 - Develop and implement creative strategies to promote CDO events, services, and resources using a variety of media including email, e-newsletters, targeted marketing, social media, and print

 - Manage program-specific marketing timelines by working closely with CDO staff

 - Design print marketing and informational pieces such as posters, flyers, email blasts, programs, etc.

 - Update web content using the content management system (CMS)

 The Administrative Fellow will also support office coverage, greeting students and other visitors in the main office and answering phones as needed.